Irupatham Noottandu

-Irupatham Noottandu was released on 14 May 1987 enjoys a cult following in Malayalam cinema.
-It was remade in Kannada as Jackey (1989) and in Telugu as 20va Sathabdam (1990) with Suman and Ambareesh reprising Mohanlal's role in the Kannada and Telugu versions, while Devaraj portrayed Suresh Gopi's role in both versions.
-The film also has a spiritual sequel titled Sagar Alias Jacky Reloaded, which is released in 2009 and directed by Amal Neerad with Mohanlal reprising his role.
+Irupatham Noottandu was released on 14 May 1987 and enjoys a cult following in Malayalam cinema.
+It was remade in Kannada as Jackey (1989) and in Telugu as 20va Sathabdam (1990).
+Ambareesh and Suman reprised Mohanlal's role in the Kannada and Telugu versions, respectively while Devaraj portrayed Suresh Gopi's role in both versions.
+A sequel titled Sagar Alias Jacky Reloaded was released in 2009.

 Plot

-Sagar Alias Jacky is a maverick youth, who turned to gold smuggling due to financial situation and inspiration from the media glorifying the Mumbai underworld and its gangsters.
-He is partnered with Shekharankutty, who is the son of the ruling CM Inchakadu Ramakrishna Pillai.
-The Custom officers are provided with an information about one of the cars among the rally race cars : A blue Maruti car is being used in gold smuggling.
-Suddenly, the car sways from the pack where Jacky and his aide Lawrence hide the gold in the car's spare wheel and pass the customs checking and reach Shekharankutty's house.
-Jacky, Shekkarankutty and their aides: Qasim, Tony and Chanakya relaxes in a room at Chanakya's hotel.
+Sagar alias "Jacky", a maverick youth, turns to gold smuggling due to his financial situation and inspiration from the media glorifying the Bombay underworld.
+He is partnered with Shekharankutty, the son of the ruling Chief Minister Inchakadu Ramakrishna Pillai.
+The Custom officers are provided with an information about one of the cars among the rally race cars, a blue Maruti car is being used in gold smuggling.
+Suddenly, the car sways from the pack, where Jacky and his aide Lawrence hide the gold in the car's spare wheel.
+They pass the customs checking and reach Shekharankutty's house.
+Jacky, Shekkarankutty and their aides; Qasim, Tony and Chanakya relaxes in a room at Chanakya's hotel.

-Qasim and Tony are about to smuggle gold tonight.
+Qasim and Tony are about to smuggle the gold tonight.
 Shekarankutty warns Qasim that there is a traitor among them.
 Unfortunately, Qasim turns out to be the traitor, who escapes with the gold after killing Tony.
 He is then caught by Jacky and is drowned to death.
-The next day, Qasim's body is recovered by the police and Chanakya is sent to investigate, where he meets Ashwathy, who is a reporter for a news magazine investigating the connection between politics and crime in Kerala.
-At the scene, she meets Jeevan, the current investigating officer whom she studied with.
+The next day, Qasim's body is recovered by the police and Chanakya is sent to investigate, where he meets Ashwathy, a reporter for a news magazine investigating the connection between politics and crime in Kerala.
+At the scene, Ashwathy meets Jeevan, the current investigating officer.
 Jacky visits Kayikka, a fellow smuggler and reveals that they killed Qasim.
 Kayikka reveals that his eldest son Shahul has turned to selling weed.

-Jacky turns him away for the better where he sees his love interest Jyothi's mother, who is actually in prison for murder.
+Jacky turns him away for the better and sees Janakiyamma, who is the mother of his love interest Jyothi.
+Jyothi is actually in prison for murder.
 Ashwathy is drawn to Jacky's life and tries to get his attention by releasing an article stating that the CM is connected with Jacky.
 With his influence, Sekkarankutty bails others and learns that Jacky had informed the police.
 Pillai demolishes Jyothi's place, but Jacky threatens him and demands to build those houses.
-Shekarankutty is enraged where he kills Lawrence and hits the car which had Jacky and his mother, where Jacky's mother dies and Pillai asks Shekharankutty to leave for Dubai with full police protection, but Jacky finds a way to sneak into the airport disguised as a pilot where he chases Shekharankutty and kills him.
-Jacky gets arrested and is jailed on the day of Jyoti's release.
+Shekarankutty is enraged, where he kills Lawrence and hits the car which had Jacky and his mother.
+Jacky's mother dies and Pillai asks Shekharankutty to leave for Dubai with full police protection, but Jacky finds a way to sneak into the airport disguised as a pilot, where he chases Shekharankutty and kills him.
+Jacky gets arrested and imprisoned on the day of Jyothi's release.